-There are ways you can help to reduce your risk of developing osteoporosis, and many start with your lifestyle.
+There are ways you can help to cut your risk of developing osteoporosis, and many start with your lifestyle.

-Smoking is advised against, as it can increase rates of bone loss, and reduce levels of calcium absorption.
+Smoking is advised against, as it can increase rates of bone loss, and cut levels of calcium absorption.

 If you drink excess alcohol, this can decrease your bone formation and decrease the body’s ability to absorb calcium.
 Moderation is key, and more than one alcoholic drink a day is considered excessive.
 Alcohol can also increase your risk of falling, which is another risk factor for osteoporosis.